-For God’s sake don’t let my kids see that I am writing a travel blog about being with them for 24 hours a day.
+For God’s sake don’t let my teenagers see that I am writing a travel with kids blog about being with them for 24 hours a day.
 They’d be horrified to hear me referring to them as kids.
 They are 17 and 14.
 According to them, they are almost ready to collect their pensions.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

 A Travel With Kids Blog.
-How To Stay Sane And Smile.
+How To Stay Sane Until The Wine Comes Out.

 There are three reasons I will share this information with you.
 One: because I am kind.
 Two: because I have spent the best part of a year travelling the world with two teenagers so I know what I’m talking about when it comes to travelling with kids thank you very much, and three: well; three because I think you need to know and I want you to read my blog.